labs13-delphe/FrontendAuth/README.md

 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing
+# Testing

-🚫Document what you used for testing and why
+The [@testing-library/react](https://testing-library.com/docs/react-testing-library/api) package was used to perform unit tests to ensure specifics for the user interface.

-# 4️⃣ Installation Instructions
+# Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM

-## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
-    * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+To get the project running locally:

+ - Clone this repository.
+ - CD into the folder where you downloaded the repository.
+ - Run `yarn` or `npm i` to download all dependencies.
+ - Type `yarn test` or `npm test` to run the tests.
+The test script is already configured.

 # Contributing